-Temple University is aware of the sensitive nature of sexual assault complaints and can make accommodations to address a victim's need for separation from the accused, while also balancing the rights of the accused.
-University sanctions, up to and including separation from the university, may be imposed upon those determined to have violated the university's policies related to sexual assault, domestic or dating violence, stalking, or sexual exploitation.
-For students, sexual assault, domestic or dating violence, stalking, and sexual exploitation are violations of the Student Conduct Code, subjecting a perpetrator to disciplinary sanctions up to and including expulsion from the university.
+Temple University is aware of the sensitive nature of sexual misconduct complaints and can make accommodations to address a victim's need for separation from the accused, while also balancing the rights of the accused.
+University sanctions, up to and including separation from the university, may be imposed upon those determined to have violated the university's policies related to sexual assault, domestic or dating violence, stalking, and sexual exploitation.
+For students, sexual assault, domestic or dating violence, stalking, and sexual exploitation are violations of the university's Policy on Preventing and Addressing Sexual Misconduct and/or the university's Student Conduct Code, subjecting a perpetrator to disciplinary sanctions up to and including expulsion from the university.
 Sexual assault, domestic or dating violence, stalking, and sexual exploitation are criminal acts which also subjects the perpetrator to criminal and civil penalties under federal and state law.